 If you are flying to the U.S. and have a connecting flight, even duty free liquids that meet U.S. requirements will not be permitted through U.S. security checkpoints.
 If you have a connecting flight, liquid duty free purchases must be placed in your checked baggage.
 Since you will be required to reclaim your checked bags prior to passing through customs inspection, you can place duty free liquids into your bags and recheck it for your connection.

 Note: Alcohol transported on an airplane cannot be consumed on board.

-United will allow a customer to purchase a ticket for a musical instrument which is too fragile or bulky to be handled as checked baggage.
-Upright basses and guitars will not be accepted as cabin-seat baggage.
+United will allow a customer to purchase a seat for a musical instrument that is too fragile or bulky to be handled as checked baggage.

 Excess Valuation may not be purchased for musical instruments.

 See our Cabin-seat Baggage page for more information on purchasing a seat for a fragile or bulky item.